reelyactive/raddec/README.md

 - each transmitter and receiver has its own identifier
 - each received packet produces metadata including a timestamp and a Received Signal Strength Indication (RSSI)

-For a broad range of applications, it is useful to identify, to locate and to collect sensed data from wireless devices, and this __raddec__ library is developed with the intent of providing a protocol-agnostic means of representing and efficiently transferring such information across networks.
+For a broad range of applications, it is useful to identify, to locate and to collect [ambient data](https://www.reelyactive.com/ambient-data/) from wireless devices, and this __raddec__ library is developed with the intent of providing a protocol-agnostic means of representing and efficiently transferring such information across networks.

 Overview